wp-plugins/widget-wrangler/README.txt

 = Can I use existing wordpress widgets? =

 Mostly.
-Widgets designed for Wordpress 3+ are able to be used with the 'Clone WP Widget' option in th Widget Wrangler menu.
+Widgets designed for Wordpress 3+ are able to be used with the 'Clone WP Widget' option in the Widget Wrangler menu.
 Widgets programmed for older versions of wordpress may not work.

 = What does it mean to Clone a widget? =